KennyOliver/FlavorLang/README.md

 </h1>

 <p align="center">
 FlavorLang blends coding with culinary creativity!
-Write programs like recipesâ€”add ingredients, cook, and serve ideas with unique keywords that make coding as fun and flavorful as your imagination.
+Write programs like recipes &mdash; add ingredients, cook, and serve ideas with unique keywords that make coding as fun and flavorful as your imagination.
 </p>

 <br />